Jrbiltmore/Jrbiltmore/README.md

 - 👋 Hi, I’m Jacob Thomas Redmond  or @Jrbiltmore
+- I do automated DevOps and bulk code production.
+I can produce ANYTHING in one day.
+100-200 full stack, quantum integrated, SsaS ready, cloud, Terraform, anything.
+Easily adjust or customize.
+Working on debugging and deployment.
-- 👀 I’m interested in Assistive Intelligence, Functional Neuroanatomy, Brain Computer Interfaces and Unique Virtual Engagment Spaces
+👀 I’m interested in Assistive Intelligence, Functional Neuroanatomy, Brain Computer Interfaces and Unique Virtual Engagment Spaces
 -
 - P.S.
 ChatGPT is my new best friend.
 We have got some things to show you all!